October Health – 2025 Report

 Mental Health:

-- Potential for panic attacks or severe anxiety disorders
+- Potential development of panic attacks or phobias

 -